Suhel-Kap/uniswap-pool-indexer/README.md

 ## Features

 - **Pool Detection**: Monitors UniswapV2Pair:Mint and UniswapV3Pool:Mint events to detect new liquidity pools
+- **Initial Liquidity Aggregation**: Captures all liquidity additions within the same block to accurately track launch metrics
 - **Token Analysis**: Collects and stores token information including name, symbol, decimals, and total supply
 - **Sniper Detection**: Identifies and tracks address behavior that match bot/sniper patterns in the same block as pool creation
 - **Team Bundle Analysis**: Detects if pools were created with team bundle patterns (create pool and swap in same transaction)
 - **Funding Trail Analysis**: Traces the origin of funds for both pool creators and token deployers up to 3 levels deep
-- **Market Cap Calculation**: Calculates initial market cap for newly created pools
+- **Market Cap Calculation**: Calculates initial market cap for newly created pools based on combined initial liquidity

 ## Technical Stack